Four Acres Academy Governance

 The Local Governing Body

-There is a Local Governing Body for each Academy in the Multi Academy Chain which comprise sub committees of Local Governors set up by the Board of Directors to develop areas of work, provide advice and information about the way their Academy is working and make recommendations to the Board of Directors.
+There is a Local Governing Body which has been set up by the Directors for Four Acres Academy.
+The Role of the Local Governorning Body is to develop areas of work, provide advice and information about the way their Academy is working and make recommendations to the Board of Directors.
 There must be at least two elected parents on the Local Governing Body and at least one elected parent in each of the sub-committees.
 Advisors with specific areas of expertise are also invited to join the sub committees.
 The parents elected to the Governing Body of Four Acres School before it became an Academy will continue to serve on the Local Governing Body until the end of their term of office, or they resign.
-There are Terms of Reference for the Four Acres Academy structure and the current list of Local Governors and advisors who also attend each sub committee can be found here.
+There are Terms of Reference for the Four Acres Academy structure and the Local Govenors attendance record for 2016/17 can be found here.

 Elected parents for 2016/17 are: Debra Bryant (now former parent) and Sabrina Bidgood-Gittings